z-lionel/websocket-server/readme.md

 ```
-A Windows-based WebSocket server tool for local testing and debugging.
+Windows and Linux graphical tools for starting WebSocket services, used for local testing and debugging

 ```